Skip to content

 Once you obtain the token, you can use it to authenticate your requests to the Spacelift API.

-The Issuer field is the URL that your OIDC identity provider is reporting as the token issuer in the iss claim of the JWT token.
+• Issuer: The URL your OIDC provider reports as the token issuer in the iss claim of your JWT token.
+For GitHub Actions, this is https://token.actions.githubusercontent.com.

-The Client ID (audience) field is the client ID of the OIDC application you've created in the identity provider.
-That's what the identity provider puts in the aud claim of the JWT token.
-Some identity providers allow you to customize it and some don't.
+• Client ID (audience): The client ID of the OIDC application you created in the identity provider, in the aud claim of your JWT token.
+Some identity providers allow this to be customized.

-Last but not least, the Subject Expression field is a regular expression that needs to match the sub claim of the JWT token.
-This is how you can restrict access to the API key to a specific source.
+• Subject Expression: A regular expression that needs to match the sub claim of your JWT token.
+Use this to restrict API key access to a specific source.

-Here is a sample workflow that uses the key we've just created and spacectl in GitHub Actions, without the need for any static credentials:
+Here is a sample workflow using the key we just created and spacectl in GitHub Actions, without the need for any static credentials:

 1